Giving to Presbyterian Communities and Services Foundation

 Your tax-deductible gift to the Presbyterian Communities and Services Foundation helps ensure that we can continue our work for years to come.
 Here are some of the many ways to give.

-Presbyterian Communities and Services Foundation provides funding on an annual basis for Grace Presbyterian Village, Faith Presbyterian Hospice and Presbyterian Village North.
+Presbyterian Communities and Services Foundation provides funding on an annual basis for Faith Presbyterian Hospice and Presbyterian Village North.
 These gifts are deposited into our three Caring Funds, and are used primarily for patients and residents who need benevolent care.
 In our long history, we’ve never had to ask a resident to leave our community due to an inability to pay.
 Every gift is important.
 The options shown here are just a few of the ways to give annually and indicates how giving annually lifts our communities and takes care of our neighbors.

 Your gift of $75 provides a one-hour massage for a patient in hospice, which reduces anxiety, stress and pain.